Marie-Eve is fascinated with the universe. She likes in particular exoplanets and astrobiology, the science that study the life outside of Earth.

-During his PhD, that she carried with René Doyon and Étienne Artigau, Marie-Eve worked on detecting and characterizing planetary-mass companions through direct imaging.
+During her PhD, that she carried with René Doyon and Étienne Artigau, Marie-Eve worked on detecting and characterizing planetary-mass companions through direct imaging.
 With the Gemini South telescope, she carried two observation programs to search for such companions around K- and M-type stars recently identified by iREx members as probable members of young associations that led to the discovery of GU Psc b.

 The results of these observations was also used to determine the frequency of planetary-mass companions at large separation from low-mass stars.
 Although there are very few such objects, they are very interesting, since they help understand both exoplanets of similar mass, often very difficult to study because they are much closer to their host stars, and brown dwarfs in the field, which are at the same temperature but much older.